 There are multiple factors to be considered in accidents such as this.
 The Department of Labor will likely take a close look at workplace safety procedures, safety training, and whether or not proper protocol was followed when the task of moving the dumpster was being performed.
 It is the duty of any employer to ensure that all employees, especially in a hazardous work environment, are properly trained and prepared for the safe operation of equipment.
 Further, any individual operating heavy equipment must obtain the required certification prior to doing so.

-A workers’ compensation attorney can assist a family in many ways after any workplace accident, but especially after a tragic one such as this.
+A Charlotte work injury lawyer can assist a family in many ways after any workplace accident, but especially after a tragic one such as this.
 He or she can take the necessary steps to make sure the worker’s losses are properly investigated, and that all potential evidence is quickly preserved.
 Most importantly, an attorney can be vital in making sure that a family is compensated for their loss and will be able to move forward without undue financial stress.